Research

 Hilmi Volkan Demir

-Assistant Professor of Electrical and Electronics Engineering
+Professor, Electrical and Electronics Engineering Department (EEE)

-Bilkent University
+Bilkent University and UNAM

-I am the Principal Investigator of the Devices and Sensors Research Group at Bilkent University.
-I am working at Nanotechnology Research Center and Advanced Research Laboratory, where my research group and labs are located.
+I am the Principal Investigator of the Demir Research Group and Founding Director of the Devices and Sensors Research Lab at Bilkent University.
+I am working at Electrical and Electronics Engineering Department, Physics Department, Materials Science and Nanotechnology Program and UNAM - National Nanotechnology Research Center, and ARL - Advanced Research Laboratory.

 Devices and Sensors Research Group at Bilkent: